JaxForReal/jasm2/README.md

 - [x] Branching Syntax
 - [x] How to handle nested functions and declarations?
 - [x] How to pass data to syscalls without hardcoded argument addresses?
-- [ ] Retrieve data at non-32bit addresses (between cells)
+- [x] Retrieve data at non-32bit addresses, between cells (sort of done with bit operations)
-- [ ] Consider using i32 instead of u32 for memory cells
+- [x] Consider using i32 instead of u32 for memory cells (decided against)
 - [x] Write tests for parser
 - [ ] Write tests for Vm
-- [ ] Fix enumerate() not working when building function_table and data operations
+- [x] Fix enumerate() not working when building function_table and data operations
 - [x] Remove need for semicolons at end of lines
 - [x] ASCII value types
 - [ ] New parser for a machine syntax that is easy to compile to (but less readable)
 - [ ] imports or links to other jasm files
-- [ ] syscall for reading arguments
+- [ ] syscall for reading environment arguments
-- [ ] gui syscalls
+- [x] gui syscalls (see below, doing graphics output instead)
 - [ ] Ability to package as exe (with interpreter included?)
 - [ ] different arrow syntax
 - [ ] New name to not conflict with JVM Bytecode Assembler
 - [ ] ability to define constants, and other preprocessor directives
-- [ ] A stdlib written in jasm, for pushing and popping on the stack, and string printing options
+- [ ] A stdlib written in jasm, for pushing and popping on a stack, and string printing options
 - [x] Ability to give a printStream to vm, so it can output to tests or stdout
 - [ ] Graceful panics when parsing fails
+- [ ] memory mapping for graphics output
+- [ ] memory mapping for mouse location, keys pressed, other SDL events
+- [ ] syscalls for input events

 # Language
 ## Values